-So You’ve Booked A Photoshoot, keep reading about preparing for a photoshoot, tips and general advice!
+So You’ve Booked A Photoshoot, keep reading about preparing for a photoshoot, tips for models and general advice!

 For photoshoot tips, this is aimed at those doing model portfolios, and actors head-shots/agency photos.
 But much can apply for commercial portraits too, just exchange the clothes for a suit!